-Over the past several weeks, we have provided multiple updates focused on known and potential supply chain impacts due to the coronavirus (COVID-19).
-We expect that this information will continue to develop in the coming days and weeks, and we will continue to work diligently to provide our customers, vendors, and employee-owners with the most current and accurate information available.
+Over the past four months, we have provided multiple updates focused on known and potential supply chain impacts due to the coronavirus (COVID-19).
+We expect that this information will continue to develop in the coming days and weeks, and we will continue to work diligently to provide our customers, vendors and employee-owners with the most current and accurate information available.
 While the situation is fluid and continues to evolve more and more quickly, below is an update based on the latest information we have today.

 Market Indicator Updates

 - Oil prices have come a long way since we saw historic negative futures earlier this year with the West Texas Intermediate (WTI) trading over $37 per barrel this week.
 The road to recovery for oil is projected to be a long one, with caution to return global supply and demand expected to fall short of pre-pandemic levels through 2021.

 - Copper pricing continues to recover, trading near $2.60 per pound this week.
 This is up from a low in March of $2.01 per pound.
 Continued economic recovery globally, specifically in China, and reduced mining capacity due to the pandemic, are the primary drivers of this positive trend.

 We continue to stay in close contact with major third-party freight carriers.
 Ports of entry from Mexico and Canada to the United States continue to operate normally without delays.
 Airfreight rates from China and Europe into the United States have started to normalize from peaks in April and May.
 Many medical and PPE supplies that were being shipped previous via air are now arriving via ocean freight and the supply chain has somewhat stabilized.
 Increasing passenger air travel in several countries is also increasing global air freight capacity.